Occupational Therapy Grad Students Help Area Seniors

 An example of these community partnerships is the annual “CarFit” program.
 Each year, the School of Health and Medical Sciences' Department of Occupational Therapy (OT) teams up with AAA to offer senior drivers the opportunity to increase their safety and comfort when driving their vehicles.
-The 2013 CarFit event took place at the Crane's Mill Continuing Care Retirement Community in West Caldwell, NJ, where 33 OT graduate students and a mobility expert from AAA took 29 older drivers through a 12-point checklist with their vehicles.
+A recent CarFit event took place at the Crane's Mill Continuing Care Retirement Community in West Caldwell, NJ, where 33 OT graduate students and a mobility expert from AAA took 29 older drivers through a 12-point checklist with their vehicles.
 They recommended minor adjustments to improve the drivers' comfort and safety within their vehicles, including the demonstration of helpful products, such as leg lifters and gas-cap wrenches.

 Assistant professor Meryl Picard, MSW, PhD, OTR, helps to organize the annual CarFit event.
 "Older adults are the fastest growing population of drivers in the United States.
 Many older adults living in New Jersey want to continue to drive as long as possible.
 Driving represents continued independence and allows them to take care of desired and needed community errands and activities," Picard says.
 "Training Seton Hall occupational therapy students to perform the CarFit checklist and the occupational therapy check-out provide a valuable service to the community and increase the students' awareness of the driving needs of older adults."